gbourgeo/42projects/minitalk2/README.md

-# MINITALK
+# MINITALK 2
-*Simple Tchat in terminal*
+*Simple Tchat in terminal using the ncurses library*

-## DESCRIPTION
+### DESCRIPTION
-Minitalk let you tchat in your terminal the simplest way it can.
+Minitalk2 let you tchat in your terminal the simplest way it can.
 The server do not handle any command, except the /USER at start to authentify yourself, so your friends know who they are talkin with.
 Nothing more.

-## USAGE
+### USAGE
 **Make** generates a single executable that handles both *server* and *client* :
 ```
 $> make